Big Island Forum

 Another Fork in The Road

-Once again the Police Commissioners are in the process of interviewing candidates for the next County of Hawaii Police Chief.
+Once again Police Commissioners are in the process of interviewing candidates for the next County of Hawaii Police Chief.

 Every few years we get a chance to up the integrity of our entire community, to create a context for more and more people to tell more truths, to keep more laws, and to honor more agreements, especially homework agreements.